 With only a few months left before the end of your mortgage term, are you looking to benefit from current, more attractive interest rates?
 Please note that you can renew your mortgage up to six months before the deadline without incurring any penalty.
 This is called an early renewal.

-“This could be a particularly beneficial option if interest rates have gone down since the beginning of the year,” explains Jonathan Haziza, Senior Manager, Retail Financing Solutions at National Bank.
+“This could be a particularly beneficial option when interest rates are low,” explains Jonathan Haziza, Senior Manager, Retail Financing Solutions at National Bank.
 “With an early renewal, you’ll enjoy the new mortgage rate as of the first payment after you’ve signed the renewal contract.
 Therefore, if your new rate is lower than your old rate, your mortgage payments will go down, as will the cost of your loan until the end of your mortgage.”